amichaelsen/amichaelsen.github.io/index.md

 Beyond mathematics I am also interested in data science and currently pursuing a Graduate Certificate in Applied Data Science through UC Berkeley's School of Information.
 You can learn more about my background and projects [here](/datascience).

-When I'm not working, I enjoy hiking (the photos on my website are from various hiking trips I've been on), climbing, skiing, and more recently running.
+When I'm not working, I enjoy hiking (the photos are from some of my adventures), climbing, skiing, and more recently running.
 When I'm not in the great outdoors I love hanging out at coffee shops, board games and word games, cooking, and sometimes trying my hand at baking.